HomeFitness & WellnessCourtney Snowden's Winning Weight Loss Formula

 That same year, when Snowden wanted advice on preserving her freshly blown hair, she asked for advice on the official Peloton FB page, which had over 100,000 members.
 She got lots of advice she couldn’t use, but a few Black women sent her direct messages with the information that could help her.

 Snowden saw the page as a microcosm of the world and thought Black women could benefit from a safe space.
 “I said, there is something here.
-I emailed people I knew had Pelotons who had contacted me about my hair post and said, ‘Hey if I start this thing, would you jump in?’
+I emailed people I knew had Pelotons who had contacted me about my hair post and said, ‘Hey, if I start this thing, would you jump in?’
 So, I started Black Girl Magic, The Peloton Edition, with five or six people,” she said.
-“By the time George Floyd died in 2020, we were at 6,300, and now we are at 35,000 Black women globally.”
+“By the time George Floyd died in 2020, we were at 6,000 members.
+The reason I remember that is I invited the CEO to have a Fireside chat with me in the Facebook Group.
+The company rolled out their equity commitments to us live.” she recalled.”Now we are at 35,000 Black women globally.”

 “I would not have been able to get a full handle on this without the full combination of the surgery and the commitment to working out.”
 Snowden has shed 165 pounds and has kept it off for three years.

 A big part of her success is the BGM community, which has grown beyond Facebook to discussions on Clubhouse, class takeovers at Peloton studios, and in-person events.
-Because there are so many members, there are strict rules of engagement, like no solicitation, and all posts need to be approved by one of the three moderators, but Snowden is in the group interacting multiple times daily.
+Because there are so many members, there are strict rules of engagement, like no solicitation, and all posts need to be approved by one of the three moderators.
+Still, Snowden is in the group interacting multiple times daily.
 She recently hosted a book event discussion on perimenopause, menopause, and weight loss at her home.
 And the group support of one another goes beyond fitness.

 Resetting Her Life